Oxtail Stew

 • The perfect texture.
 When cooked over low heat for a long time, oxtail becomes so tender that it melts in your mouth.
 The meat falls off the bone!

 • Hands-off cooking.
-Once it’s slow simmering, you can check once every few minutes to confirm nothing is burning or sticking to the base.
+Once it’s slow-simmering, you can check once every few minutes to confirm nothing is burning or sticking to the base.
 It also allows me to consider making some sides or even a cheeky dessert.

-Ingredients Needed
+Key Ingredients

 • Kosher salt and black pepper.
 To taste.